rachel-ng/softdev-projects/README.md

 ### [Plotly](https://plot.ly/)

 Renders all your charts with JavaScript, no API key necessary!
-Your chart is stored locally offline as HTML, so no account creation or API hunting necessary unless you want to publish them online.
+Your charts are stored locally offline as HTML, so no account creation or API key hunting necessary unless you want to publish them online.

 ### [Workout Manager](https://wger.de/en/user/api-key)